Skip to content

 • Python 3.10+

-• uv for package management
+• uv for Python environment and dependency management

-• just for running commands
+• just for repository task automation

 just install

-just gen-doc
+• Regenerate schema documentation: just gen-doc

 Project Structure